jfernando02/3806ict_assignment_3/3806ict_assignment_3/readme.md

 # 3806ICT Assignment 3 by:

--  Joseph Fernando
--  Zakaria Wardere
--  Thi Minh Oang Luong
+-  Callam Hartley | s5113156
+-  Daniel Jacobsen | s5262721
+-  Todd Cooper | s2681289
+-  James Hudson | s5182091

 This project requires an Ubuntu environment with ROS, Gazebo, and PAT installed.
-It models UAVs as they explore their environment in a linear 2D fashion.
-The environment is resolved into a grid, where each position can contain a base or a marker to indicate whether it has been visited.
+It models a submarine as it explores its environment in a linear 2D fashion.
+The environment is resolved into a grid, where each position can contain a hostile entity, a survivor, or a marker to indicate whether it has been visited.

 Gazebo simulates the environment and provides a 3D representation in real-time.
 ROS drives the submarine's main control loop, which extracts a list of moves to achieve pre-defined goals from PAT.
 For example, PAT is called via the command line to achieve a goal, such as "return home", and returns a list of moves to a text file.
 ROS reads this text file and iteratively translates this moveset into a positioning system, using emulated sensors to react to its immediate surroundings.